 Biological therapy (immunotherapy): Biological therapy boosts your immune system to help your body fight cancer.
 These treatments are made of substances produced by the body or similar substances produced in a laboratory.

-Can You Prevent Melanoma?
+Can You Prevent Melanoma Risk Factors in Florida?

 Although there is not one thing that will prevent melanoma, here are a few things that can help: